MoritzRenkin/tu-DOPP/README.md

 - `graphics/`: Contains external copies from the visulizations inside `jupyter_notebooks/Full_analysis.ipynb`.

 ## License
-The objects of this repository, precluding the contents of the contents of the `data/` dircetory are licensed under the GNU General Public License v3.0 (GNU GPLv3).
+The files in this repository, precluding the contents of the contents of the `data/` dircetory are licensed under the GNU General Public License v3.0 (GNU GPLv3).
 You can find the full text of the license at https://www.gnu.org/licenses/gpl-3.0.en.html.

 The dataset used in this project, emdat_transformed.csv, is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
 This dataset is derived from the EM-DAT dataset, which does not allow for commercial use.
 You can find more information about the CC BY-NC license at https://creativecommons.org/licenses/by-nc/4.0/.